sshine/simonshine.dk/content/blog/2022-03-31-has-style-traits-in-rust.md

     fn get_base(&self) -> Base;
 }

-/// ...of which the simplest one is that `Base` has itself impl BaseTrait for Base {
+/// ...of which the simplest one is that `Base` has itself;
+/// but to avoid infinite recursion, we `impl BaseTrait` for
+/// `Base`.
+impl BaseTrait for Base {
     fn foo(&self) -> u64 {
         self.foo